 The fund will provide grants up to $2,500 to community-based organizations (nonprofits, schools or municipalities) that agree to advance the work of the 2020 Census with populations identified to be at risk of an undercount.

-Eligible applicant must be either:
+Eligible applicants must be either:

-- An incorporated 501(c)(3) nonprofit organization operating in the City of Pittsburgh and/or Allegheny County.
+- An incorporated 501(c)(3) nonprofit organization operating in the City of Pittsburgh and/or Allegheny County,

 - A municipality in Allegheny County.